Sparse MoEs meet Efficient Ensembles: Evaluation

 \section{Evaluation}

-We now benchmark pBE against V-MoE.
+We now benchmark \ack against V-MoE.
 As a baseline we also include results for \emph{downstream} ensembles of V-MoE and ViT.
-These ensembles offer a natural baseline against pBE as they also use a single upstream checkpoint, are easy to implement, and provide consistent improvements upon V-MoE.
+These ensembles offer a natural baseline against \ack as they also use a single upstream checkpoint, are easy to implement, and provide consistent improvements upon V-MoE.
 In \cref{sec:up_and_down_vs_down_only_ens}, we compare with \emph{upstream} ensembles that require multiple upstream checkpoints \citep{mustafa2020deep}.
-In \cref{sec:efficient_ensemble_comparison}, we compare with other efficient ensembling approaches: MIMO~\citep{havasi2020training}, BE~\citep{wen2020batchensemble}, and MC Dropout~\citep{gal2016dropout}.
 All results correspond to the average over 8 (for \{S, B, L\} single models) or 5 (for H single models and all up/downstream ensembles) replications.
-In \cref{sec:additional_results} we provide standard errors as well as results for additional datasets and metrics.
+In \cref{sec:additional_results,sec:tabular_results} we provide results for additional datasets and metrics as well as standard errors.
 Following \citet{riquelme2021scaling}, we compare the predictive-performance vs.~compute cost trade-offs for each method across a range of ViT families.
-In the results below, pBE uses $(K, M) = (1, 2)$, and V-MoE uses $K=1$.
-Experimental details, including about our upstream training, downstream fine-tuning, hyperparameter sweeps and our (linear) few-shot evaluation can be found in~\Cref{sec:experiment_settings}.
+In the results below, \ack uses $(K, M) = (1, 2)$, single V-MoE models use $K=2$, V-MoE ensembles use $K=1$, and all use $E = 32$.
+Experimental details, including those for our upstream training, downstream fine-tuning, hyperparameter sweeps and (linear) few-shot evaluation can be found in~\Cref{sec:experiment_settings}.
 Our main findings are as follows: